Manifest Artist Residency Award 2018/19

 International (non-U.S. resident) artists will be responsible for securing their own travel authorization, Visa documents, etc. Manifest cannot secure such authorization, but can provide basic documentation explaining the nature of the residency to any authorities who require it.

-The ideal candidate for the award of the program may be working in any media or genre, but would also make reasonable use of the available life-drawing sessions and darkroom facility even if this is ancillary activity to their primary work.
+The ideal candidate for the award of the program may be working in any media or genre, but would also make reasonable use of the available life-drawing sessions and/or darkroom facility even if this is ancillary activity to their primary work.
 Suitability for teaching will be considered, but will not be a primary factor in the selection process, and a teaching appointment is not guaranteed.

 The residency studio is adjacent to Manifest Gallery, sharing a common hallway in the same building.
 The studio consists of two north-lit rooms on the first floor and a semi-private hallway usable for display.
 The residency space totals approximately 500 square feet.